Ripley, Derbyshire: Parks and natural features

-Ripley is twinned with the French towns of Château-Renault and Lons-le-Saunier.

 Community and facilities

-The headquarters of Derbyshire Constabulary is on the outskirts of Ripley at Butterley Hall.
+The headquarters of Derbyshire Constabulary is on the outskirts of Ripley, at Butterley Hall.

-Ripley has a community hospital with a minor accident and emergency department that opened on 7 September 1912.
-The hospital was built after the death of a miner injured at Pentrich Colliery, who did not survive the road journey to Derby in time for treatment.
-The Ripley Hospital League of Friends has been an active fund-raising group for the hospital throughout its history.
+Ripley has a community hospital, with a minor accident and emergency department that opened on 7 September 1912.
+It was built after the death of a miner injured at Pentrich Colliery, who did not survive the road journey to Derby in time for treatment.
+The Ripley Hospital League of Friends has been an active fundraising group for the hospital throughout its history.

-Ripley has a Scout group founded in 1914.
-For younger children it has two Beaver colonies and a Cub pack.
+The town has a Scout group founded in 1914.
+For younger children, it has two Beaver colonies and a Cub pack.

 The Ripley Music Festival has been held in the town since 2001.